 They want to give back to Detroit, through several non-profits and initiatives, as well as creating jobs and professional opportunities.
 Perry’s mural speaks to who Linkedin Detroit is, what they believe, and what drives them to do what they do.
 The effect of this piece is striking.
 In a single image, the workplace is visually and symbolically represented.
 Anyone who enters the space engages with the piece, and by extension, Linkedin’s culture, brand, and mission in their Detroit office.

 A piece of art can make a world of difference in an office.
 It can provoke conversation, bring people together, and make the workday miles more enjoyable.
 With such a simple gateway into the world of workplace design, it’s easy to start thinking about the kind of office that you want to be a part of.
+Remember to focus on color, branding, and culture.

 Adding art to your office will set you down this path, beginning the process of making your office work for you and your co-workers.